 On running this script you will see an output like the example below:

 - Next, you need to activate the redirection by executing the session/system parameter SCRIPT_OUTPUT_ADDRESS.
 In the SQL client of your choice, execute the following statement:

-- On successful redirection, the debug output is displayed on the SQL client.
-The following screenshot is an example output.
+On successful redirection, the debug output is displayed on the terminal:

-- You can disable the output redirection by executing the parameter SCRIPT_OUTPUT_ADDRESS with null value as shown below:
+- You can disable the output redirection by setting the parameter SCRIPT_OUTPUT_ADDRESS to an empty value as shown below: